To design cohesive interfaces for a product consisting of two different components:

 I decided to stick with one font to be consistent, and I chose a clean san serif font for a minimal style.
 I also used two different weights and sizes to establish visual hierarchy and direct the user’s attention.

 I kept everything on the screen centered, with generous space between each group to reinforce the hierarchy of different groupings.
-Here's a grid analysis of the layout of the screen during an iteration close to the end:
+Here's a grid view of the layout of the screen during an iteration:

 The design is built upon a metaphor that compares the user's stress status to a battery, e.g. a low battery status when stressed.